demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/BudgetAirpods-InsanityRemastered/README.md

 Installation:
 Drag InsanityRemastered.dll and the files with the prefix "SoundResources" into the plugins folder of bepinex.

-**This mod is far from being done.
-This is only the first version.
-I have much more planned for this mod.**
+**This mod is far from being done.**

+### View the trello board to see what I'm working on currently: https://trello.com/b/trtanZtI/insanity-remastered

 ## Additions / Changes: